OXLCG — Oxford Lane Capital Corp. 7.95% Notes due 2032

 - Net Asset Value (NAV): Decreased to $15.51 per share from $19.19 in the prior quarter.

-- Net Investment Income: Reported at approximately $71.8 million ($0.74 per share), down from $81.4 million ($0.84 per share) in Q2 2026.
+- Net Investment Income: GAAP NII was approximately $71.8 million ($0.74 per share), down from $81.4 million ($0.84 per share) in the prior quarter.

-- Core Net Investment Income: Approximately $108.9 million ($1.12 per share), down from $120 million ($1.24 per share) in the prior quarter.
+- Core Net Investment Income: Approximately $108.9 million ($1.12 per share), down from $120 million ($1.24 per share).

-- Net Decrease in Net Assets: Approximately $240.7 million or $2.47 per share for the quarter.
+- Net Decrease in Net Assets: Approximately $240.7 million ($2.47 per share).

-- CLO Investment Metrics:
+- CLO Metrics:

-- Weighted average yield on CLO debt investments: 17.3%, down from 17.4%.
+- Weighted average yield of CLO debt investments: 17.3% (down from 17.4%).

-- Weighted average effective yield on CLO equity investments: 13.8%, down from 14.6%.
+- Weighted average effective yield of CLO equity investments: 13.8% (down from 14.6%).

-- Weighted average cash distribution yield on CLO equity investments: 19%, down from 19.4%.
+- Cash distribution yield of CLO equity investments: 19% (down from 19.4%).

 2. Strategic Updates and Business Highlights

-- CLO Investments: Made additional CLO investments of approximately $97.2 million and received about $85.5 million from sales and repayments.
+- CLO Investments: Made additional CLO investments of approximately $97.2 million and received $85.5 million from sales and repayments.

 3. Forward Guidance and Outlook